Fairy Tales Up-To-Now

 Title page of “How To Tell the Birds From the Flowers”

-Although the cover says “Denatured Series No. 23”, that name was concocted for this book and there are no earlier “denatured” titles.
-Wood continued the series in 1908 with Animal Analogues as Denatured Series No. 24, but he wrote no further books like it.
+Although the cover says “Nature Series No. 23”, that name was concocted for this book and there are no earlier titles.
+Wood subtitled his 1908 sequel Animal Analogues as “Denatured Series No. 24.”

 Instead, Wood co-wrote two prescient science fiction books with Arthur Cheney Train.
 The first, The Man Who Rocked the Earth (1915), is known for describing the effects of an atomic explosion thirty years before the first atomic bomb was created.
 Its sequel, The Moon Maker (1916), describes interplanetary space travel, including a plan to send a spaceship to destroy an asteroid that’s on a collision course with Earth.